Round One Corporation

 Round One Corporation (ラウンドワン, Raundo Wan), stylized as ROUND1, is a Japan-based amusement store chain.
 In Japan, the amusement centers offer bowling alleys, arcade games, karaoke, and billiards.
-They also have a larger variation of Round One known as SpoCha, abbreviated for Sports Challenge, that offers a variety of items and indoor/outdoor activities such as batting cages, basketball, volleyball, tennis, futsal, driving range, etc. Round One Entertainment Inc. is an American subsidiary of Round One Corporation, the amusement centers in the U.S. offer a variety of bowling, karaoke, video game arcade cabinets and redemption games, billiards, darts, and ping pong while serving a variety of food and beverages.
+Select larger locations also include SpoCha, which is an abbreviation for “Sports Challenge”, which offers a variety of items and indoor activities such as batting cages, basketball, volleyball, tennis, futsal, driving range, etc. Round One Entertainment Inc. is an American subsidiary of Round One Corporation.
+The amusement centers in the U.S. offer a variety of bowling, karaoke, video game arcade cabinets and redemption games, billiards, darts, and ping pong while serving a variety of food and beverages.

 History

 On December 25, 1980, the owner, Masahiko Sugino, founded a company called Sugino Kosan that featured a roller skate facility with arcade games.
 A few years later, the facility expanded to include a bowling alley which became very popular.
 This company later became the first Round One arcade in 1993.
 Since then, the company quickly expanded all across Japan.

 Before 2010, the company first attempted to expand to the United States, when the company established Round One U.S.A.
-Corp, but after not finding a good location for their first overseas location, this subsidiary closed down in July 2006, the subsidiary was relaunched in 2008 as Round One Entertainment Inc., and successfully opened up a Round One-branded location at Puente Hills Mall in City of Industry, California in 2010.
+Corp, but after not finding a good location for their first overseas location this subsidiary closed down in July 2006.
+The subsidiary was relaunched in 2008 as Round One Entertainment Inc., and successfully opened up a Round One-branded location at Puente Hills Mall in City of Industry, California in 2010.

 In Japan, there are currently 107 stores open.